 4. One or more UEs are performing session establishment or UE registration or UE mobility via interactions with 5GS.

-5. The NF (e.g., AMF if the UE is performing registration), when selecting the list of UEs and/or group of UEs to be included in the subscription to analytics IDs they are configured to trigger, determines that there is an available ASI information about the UE (or UEs, or groups of UEs).
-The NF invokes the service exposed by UDM to retrieve the restrictions associated with an ASI.
-The parameters included in the request are a list of analytics IDs, identification of the UEs and/or group of UEs, Notification Target Address and identification of the NF requesting the ASI.
+5. The NF (e.g., AMF if the UE is performing registration), or SMF when performing PDU session setup for UEs), when selecting the list of UEs and/or group of UEs to be included in the subscription to analytics IDs they are configured to trigger, determines that there is an available ASI information about the UE (or UEs, or groups of UEs).
+The NF invokes the service exposed by UDM to retrieve the ASI associated with an analytics ID.
+The parameters included in the request are a list of analytics IDs, identification of the UEs and/or group of UEs, Notification Target Address and identification of the NF requesting an ASI.
+The analytics ID is used to match to an existing ASI, while the identification of the NF requesting an ASI is used by UDM in case steps 9 – 11 need to be performed.

-NOTE 2: AFs indicate to 5GS ASI per Analytics ID.
+NOTE 3: AFs indicate to 5GS ASI per Analytics ID.
 Different NFs may be configured by the operator to subscribe to different analytics IDs.
 When the NFs are triggering subscription to their configured analytics ID, they check with UDM whether there exist an ASI that can support them in the decision of which UEs and/or group of UEs can be included as analytics target of the analytics ID subscriptions to be triggered.

-Editor's note: How the AMF or any NF considers the ASI vs their own internal triggers is FFS.

-Editor's note: How the AF knows the ASI that is related to each NF is FFS.

-Editor's note: Which procedures defined in 23.501 needs this ASI is FFS.
+NOTE 4: Considering that the proposed procedure needs to be aligned with the existing procedures for service provisioning AF information to UDM, the AM and SM policy association procedures in TS 23.502 [3] need also to be aligned in order to enable the ASI to reach AMF and SMF.

 6. UDM verifies if there exist ASIs related to the parameters included in the received request from the NF.

 7. UDM provides a response to the NF based on the matching of the requested fields and the maintained ASIs.